nzick/ng2-flex-table/README.md

 ***ng2-flex-table*** is built to handle this type of objects and fits the table to your needs.
 All available *keys* will be used as a column and if some object doesnt have it, the cell with be left empty but can be edited by inline editing.

-`[onValueChanged]` will give you the changed Object if some attribute has changed.
+`(outEvent)` will give you the changed Object if some attribute has changed or tabled got initiated.

 ## Installation